mrmagooey/hpcaas-container-template/readme.md

 1. /hpcaas/parameters/parameters.json
 1. /hpcaas/parameters/parameters

-The first being a flat object containing key-value mappings of the parameters, and the second containing newline separated parameters in the environment variable format (e.g. `foo=bar`).
+The first being a flat JSON object containing key-value mappings of the parameters, and the second containing newline separated parameters in the environment variable format (e.g. `foo=bar`).
 The `PARAM_` prefix is not added to the parameter names in these files.

+In the JSON file the types are preserved (e.g. Number, bool, string), but in the second file all values are strings (again, due to how environment variables work).

 ### Code Configuration